Typhoon Olga (1976): May 20

 On May 20, seven deaths were further confirmed from the storm.
 Olga's flooding was also described as the “worst in 30 years”, according to the authorities in the Philippines.
-At least 10,000 individuals forced to flee their homes in Quezon City due to over 16.1 in of rain, with the said amount being confirmed by Roman L. Kintinar, the chief of the Manila Weather Bureau.
+At least 10,000 individuals forced to flee their homes in Quezon City due to over 16.1 in of rain, with the said amount being confirmed by Roman L. Kintinar, the chief of the PAGASA.
 Tens of thousands of motorists and commuters were also stranded in capital Manila.
 Emergency safety shelters were built in several churches and schools throughout the area for the evacuees while the navy frogmen rescued 71 persons from a flooded residential area in an unknown place outside Manila.
 Ten persons were reported to have been missing there.
 Over than 1,500 persons were also trapped and affected by six-feet waters in Mandaluyong.
 Communications outside the metropolitan area were cut and authorities there said that no reports of damages were received as of that date in provinces that are also affected by Olga.
 As a result, President Marcos declared Manila and five other Luzon provinces in state of emergency and ordered all businesses in Manila and Quezon City to be closed except the essential operations.
 Floods came as workers in the city were reportedly finishing 25 inundation-control projects that were set up at that time.The Philippine Red Cross appealed help to USAID and local residents to the area for food supplies for the victims of the storm.

 May 21

 The death toll further rose to 25 and 8 being missing on May 21.
 Sixteen of them are recovered from the rising waters on an unknown place in the country.
 Two light aircraft with 12 persons aboard are missing during the onslaught of the typhoon.
-The proclaimed state of calamity in Manila and nearby areas froze food prices and imposed penalties in hoarders and profitters there.
+The proclaimed state of calamity in Manila and nearby areas froze food prices and imposed penalties in hoarders and profiteers there.
 President Marcos also ordered the Philippine Air Force to run cloud-seeding operations in the mountainous areas north of the capital to induce rainfall away from its storm clouds to populous areas.
 Marcos said in news reports from the Philippines that a PAF C-47 aircraft poured sodium chloride onto Olga to contain the record rainfall it brought onto the country's capital, but it did still dropped record-heavy downpour.
 It is based on meeting with relief and rescue officials that Marcos did the decision to declare a state of calamity in several areas in the Philippines that are severely affected from the storm.
 Storm signals were continued to be raised and maintained as Olga emerges onto the South China Sea.